 Glucose is a type of sugar found in a range of foods, including fresh fruits and honey.
 Glucose is sometimes also called "blood sugar" as it is created when your body breaks down carbohydrates -- both sugars and starches.
 In turn, sugars in food include all varieties of sugars, such as fructose and lactose, not just glucose.

 All About Glucose

 Glucose is produced by your body as it breaks down carbohydrates, both simple -- such as table sugar -- and complex -- such as whole grains.
-It is used as a primary source of fuel for your body and is either consumed as energy immediately or stored in your liver and muscles for the future.
+It is used as a primary source of fuel for your body and is either used as energy immediately or stored in your liver and muscles for the future.
 Glucose is a simple sugar found in some foods, including corn syrup, honey, blueberries, raisins and peaches.
 However, it is also commonly found in the human body as the result of the digestion of carbs.
 Because glucose is absorbed directly by your body, it rapidly increases your blood sugar levels, giving it a high glycemic index, 100, when compared to other foods.
 The glycemic index measures how quickly a food affects your blood sugar levels.